CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 There is no such thing as a one-size-fits-all, all-weather-solution.
 However, any evolutionary tech paradigm & framework decision has immediate operational implications, which means first and foremost _staffing_, delivering on budget and on schedule, reducing costs and increasing margins, while slashing already cannibalized and less lucrative areas of services.

-Finding adequate personnel is always a challenge: new hires _if you can find them_ who are well educated in new tech but inexperienced in tortuous and humanly complicated legal processes ; or "re-skilled" old-dogs-new-tricks.
-Good luck with that.
+Forming & leading great teams is a fine challenge: juniors _if you can attract & retain them_ well educated yet inexperienced in tortuous and humanly complicated legal processes ; or "re-skilled" old-dogs-new-tricks seniors (good luck with that).

 Easier said than done in the corporate & government world in particular in the context of legal process management.